Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 Xcode also needs to be set to build in "legacy" locations; in Xcode >> Settings
 >> Locations >> Advanced >> set "Build Location" to "Legacy".

-**5. Selecting  the Type of Build You Want to Create**
+**8. Selecting the Type of Build You Want to Create**

-There are two different types of builds.
-Unfortunately Xcode defaults to using the one you shouldn't use, "Debug".
-You should use the "Release" build instead.
+There are two different types of builds:

+ * Debug: Used to debug Tunnelblick.
+Builds only for the current CPU architecture and does not build disk images.

+ * Release: Used for distribution.
+Builds for all available CPU architectures and creates both unsigned and ad hoc signed Tunnelblick.app and Tunnelblick.dmg.

+Xcode defaults to "Debug", so you probably want to change it to "Release".

 To select the type of build in Xcode: